JCP97-2024/Markdown_Practice/How-to-make-PB&J.md

 8. Use butter knife to evenly spread a layer of peanut butter on the other slice of bread.
 9. Close containers of peanut butter and jelly.
 10. Flip the bread slice with peanut butter onto the slice with jelly so that the edges of the slices match.
-11. (Optional) Cut the sandwhich in half using the butter knife, either diagonally or vertically.
+11. (Optional) Cut the sandwich in half using the butter knife, either diagonally or vertically.
-12. Enjoy your PB&J Sandwhich.
+12. Enjoy your PB&J Sandwich.